GuilleDiaz7/Useful-R-Resources---Models/README.md

 A ordered list of resources to use statistical and ML models.

 ## Tidymodels
 1. The best explanation to **tidymodels**.
-Just go over the whole [workshop](https://workshops.tidymodels.org/) running the code and trying to understand it.
+Just go over the whole [workshop](https://workshops.tidymodels.org/) running the code and trying to understand every bit of code.
 It requires some background.
 2. A long [video](https://www.youtube.com/watch?v=GdR_S8bYaag&t=934s) tutorial explaining the **recipes** package.

 ## Techniques